Ukraine Engagement

 Harvest Way

-A community-supported agriculture project launched by the National Network of Local Philanthropy Development in 2023 is promoting local vegetable growing in Ukraine through local Community Foundations and contributing to food security in times of war.
+Launched in 2023 by the National Network of Local Philanthropy Development, this community-supported agriculture project promotes local vegetable growing in Ukraine through local Community Foundations, contributing to food security during times of war.

-Harvest Way acts in the following regions: Stryi, Bar, Voznesensk, Novoyavorivsk, Boyarka, Vinnytsia & Dubno.
+Harvest Way operates in the following regions: Stryi, Bar, Voznesensk, Novoyavorivsk, Boyarka, Vinnytsia, and Dubno.

 More